Scoop at the Coop Returns!

 About 15 years ago we built a small chicken coop in the backyard, and our first three hens, Hamburgs, were delivered to Cleveland soon after, all the way from my parents’ New Jersey farm.
 They were followed by a couple of Golden Buffs from a nearby farm in Middlefield, Ohio.

 We enjoyed our hens, their antics, and their eggs, and I told many stories in this blog about them in posts identified with the title “Scoop at the Coop.”
 After a few years, we expanded the coop to include an area with an overhang plus two long pens.
 With room for a few more hens, we (and friends) enjoyed an endless supply of gorgeous eggs.
 Then came the day that will live in infamy.
-Raccoons and maybe a fox found their way into the coop, and we lost our herd in one fell swoop.
+Raccoons and maybe a fox found their way into the coop, and we lost our flock in one fell swoop.
 Afterward the intruders apparently panicked, and they did a shocking amount of damage to one of the wooden doors in their attempts to exit the coop.
 The coop sat empty for a long time.
 Years.

 We thought about fixing it, but it was more than we were ready to tackle.
 So it continued to sit empty.
 And then, in the late spring of this year, we learned about the availability of twin brothers, carpenters both, who were interested in coming to see the coop and figuring out how to make it safe again.
 I came home one day to see their almost identical grey Ford trucks parked in parallel in my driveway, and did a double take before realizing who those trucks must belong to!